Haley rips into Iran’s ‘crony terrorism,’ use of child soldiers in fiery return to Security Council

 POMPEO PULLS OUT OF TREATY WITH IRAN, IN RESPONSE TO UN COURT RULING

 Ahead of the briefing, Danon displayed a document purportedly showing Palestinian Authority President Mahmoud Abbas signing off on payments to terrorists who have killed Israelis.
-He said that Abbas had allocated $355 million (seven percent of the PA budget) to payments for terrorists and asked the Council what that money could otherwise be used for.
+He said that Abbas had allocated $355 million (seven percent of the PA budget) to payments for terrorists and aksed the Council what that money could otherwise be used for.

 Haley, who has repeatedly criticized the U.N. for anti-Israel bias, said that the briefing from El-Ad “was the sort of distorted and biased accounting that is provided all too often at the United Nations when it comes to Israel and the Palestinian issue.”